 Description

-The pilgrimage leads from Maria Neustift (613 m) northeast to the Lower Austria border and over Bischhofberg (751 m) to the "Black Kuchl."
-Continuing over Haunoldstein and Bichl to Konradsheim (651 m, briefly steep uphill).
-From the parish church Konradsheim – here there is the possibility to stay overnight at the Seisenbacher inn – the path takes us to Haid (wayside shrine), then briefly uphill and then steeply downhill to Waidhofen (362 m).
-From the Upper Town Square, Ybbstor, Ybbsitzer Street to Florianibrücke to the Ybbs, on Arzberg Street (marking 06) on an asphalt road to the Schilcher farmstead (562 m), further to the municipal border Ybbsitz (about 3 hrs from Waidhofen/Ybbs) and via the panoramic high trail over Kleineck (631 m), Großeck, Oberriegl (612 m), Zwirch, to Ybbsitz (414 m).
+The pilgrimage leads from Maria Neustift (613 m) in a north-easterly direction to the Lower Austrian border and via Bischhofberg (751 m) to the "Schwarze Kuchl".
+Continue via Haunoldstein and Bichl to Konradsheim (651 m, short steep ascent).
+From Konradsheim parish church - where you can spend the night at Gasthof Seisenbacher - the trail leads us to Haid (wayside shrine), then briefly uphill and then steeply downhill to Waidhofen (362 m).
+From the upper town square, Ybbstor, Ybbsitzerstraße to Florianibrücke to the Ybbs, on the Arzbergstraße (marker 06) on asphalted road to the Schilcher farm (562 m), continue to the Ybbsitz municipal boundary (approx. 3 hours). from Waidhofen/Ybbs) and via the Panoramahöhenweg via Kleineck (631 m), Großeck, Oberriegl (612 m), Zwirch, to Ybbsitz (414 m).

 Starting point of the tour